Dustin Bell

-Dustin D. Bell (born April 18, 1987) is a former American football defensive back.
+Dustin D. Bell (born April 18, 1987) is an American former football defensive back.
 He played collegiately for UTEP Miners at University of Texas at El Paso.
 Bell was considered a top shutdown corner coming out of Bakersfield Junior College.

 Early life

 Bell attended Wilmer-Hutchins High School in Dallas, Texas, where he played football, basketball and baseball.
 He was All-District in all three sports.
 As a quarterback his sophomore year he led the eagles to the second round in the playoffs, where they lost a thriller against the Rusk Eagles.
 During his senior year at Hutch he led the Eagles to the third round in the playoffs.
 He had record-setting QB statistics; 1770 yards with 27 touchdowns.
 He was named to the Dallas Morning News' Area Top 100 list and was named a Sleeper in The Dave Campbell Texas Football book and TexPreps.com.
 He was MVP his senior year.
 He was a three-star athlete excelling in basketball and in baseball.